Stem Cell Therapy for Autoimmune Diseases

 Stem Cell Therapy for Myasthenia Gravis

 For patients with myasthenia gravis, Innovations Stem Cell Center deploys SVF stem cells through IV along with injections.
 Damaged tissue attracts stem cells through growth factor chemical messages, and deployed stem cells to find the damaged or diseased tissue and begin repairs.
-Stem cell procedures for Myasthenia Gravis are performed at both our Dallas and Fort Worth practice locations.
+Stem cell procedures for Myasthenia Gravis are performed at our Dallas practice location.

 Patients begin seeing results in the first few weeks of treatment.
 Some patients may require additional deployment.